The local authority's legal duty to issue an EHCP

 - Week 3–8Submit SEND35A to SEND Tribunal before your deadline.
 Tribunal registers the case and issues directions.

-- Month 2–3LA submits its case response (Working Document).
-Parties exchange evidence — request all reports the LA relied on.
+- Month 2–3local authority submits its case response (Working Document).
+Parties exchange evidence — request all reports the local authority relied on.

 - Month 3–5Evidence bundles exchanged.
 Private assessments commissioned and received.
 Parent statement drafted.